alexiob/umya_spreadsheet_ex/docs/conditional_formatting.md

 ### Getter Response Schemas

+**Return Type Consistency**: As of version 0.6.17, the specific type getter functions (`get_color_scales`, `get_data_bars`, and `get_icon_sets`) now consistently return `{:ok, list()}` tuples for successful results, maintaining consistency with other getter patterns in the library.

-Each of the getter functions returns a list of maps, with each map representing a conditional formatting rule.
+Each of the getter functions returns either a list of maps directly (for general getters) or `{:ok, list}` tuples (for specific type getters), with each map representing a conditional formatting rule.
 The structure of these maps depends on the type of rule.
 Below are the detailed schemas for each rule type.

 #### Cell Value Rules